Ludsgit/damage/README.md

 ### Description
-A tera-toolbox module that calculates the total modifier of a character based on ingame stats and the mod settings.
+A tera-toolbox module that calculates the total mod of a character based on ingame stats and the mod settings.

 ### Commands
 All commands start with /8 damage:

-/8 damage: prints your current total modifier
+/8 damage: prints your current total mod
 - boss: displays current boss resistance value
 - - (value): changes boss resistance to value
 - tank: displays current tank and its amp/resist value